typelevel/typelevel.github.com/README.md

 This is the website of typelevel.scala.
 It is built on Jekyll and served at [typelevel.org](http://typelevel.org).

+## Important notice

+:loudspeaker: The blog post workflow has changed:
+- The default branch is now `development`. `master` is the target for automated commits from Travis.
+Please `git checkout development` for doing anything.
+- Posts go into `posts` instead of `_posts`.
+Run `sbt run` to have them copied over.
+- You can use `tut` in posts.
+See `posts/2016-09-30-subtype-typeclasses.md` for an example.

 ## Getting Started (the short version)

 If you just want to add a blog post or fix a typo in the content, here's how to get started.

 ### Creating a blog post

-1. Create a new file in the `_posts` directory or copy an existing post.
+1. Create a new file in the `posts` directory or copy an existing post.
 Its name should have the format `YYYY-MM-DD-short_title.md`.
 2. Set the `title` (short title of the post, appears as the HTML `<title>`) and `author` (your GitHub user name) in the front matter.
 MathJax is available via `mathjax: true` inside the front matter.
 3. If this is your first blog post, please indicate if you want your name and a profile picture to appear on the post.
 If not, you can remove the `author` field from the front matter.
 Add your details in `_data/authors.yml`.
 4. Write your content using Markdown.
 For code highlighting, use the usual GitHub syntax: